huggingface/blog/winning-aimo-progress-prize.md

 ![imo-problem.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/tot.png)

-We found that our Self Consistency with Tool Integrated Reasoning (SC-TIR) algorithm produced more robust results with significantly less variance on both our internal evaluations and the public leaderboard.
+We found that our SC-TIR algorithm produced more robust results with significantly less variance on both our internal evaluations and the public leaderboard.

 One technical detail worth mentioning is that we found it helpful to quantize the models in 8-bit precision.
 This was for three reasons: